 Surrounded by spectacular rock faces and waterfalls, this small ship adventure visits the largest remaining area of coastal rainforest on the Pacific coast; a complex maze of forested islands and waterways overlooked by towering mountains.
 Black, grizzly and honey-coloured Kermode, or spirit bears, feed on the salmon each summer and you may also see humpback whales.
 Daily shore excursions are lead by the onboard naturalist guide, using the vessel’s sea-kayaks and visiting traditional communities.

-Read more about this rainforest wilderness from award-winning journalist Brian Jackman.
+Read more about this rainforest wilderness from award-winning journalist Brian Jackman, or read about Sales Consultant Helen Cox's trip on board Island Roamer.

 Typical Itinerary

-After a leisurely breakfast, make your way back to the Municipal Dock on the Bella Bella waterfront to meet your boat crew.
+Make your way to the Municipal Dock on the Bella Bella waterfront to meet your boat crew.
 Upon boarding the vessel, your cabin will be assigned and following a brief orientation you’ll set sail for the Great Bear Rainforest, where each night you’ll anchor in a different, secluded anchorage.

 As you depart Bella Bella and approach the waters of Milbanke Sound, keep watch for sea otters, which are occasionally spotted wrapped in the fronds of the kelp beds to anchor themselves against the currents.